-The Company paid no finders' fees on the private placements in February and March 2012 but incurred other closing costs of \$40,613 in connection with these closings.
+The Company paid no finders' fees on the private placements in February and March 2012 but incurred other closing costs of \$43,783.

 Stock Options

 The Company has an incentive stock option plan and the current terms of the Plan were approved by the Company shareholders on April 26, 2013.
 There have been no cancellations or modifications to the Plan during the period presented.